viperleed/viperleed/doc/content/calc/sections/domain_calculation.rst

 :ref:`PARAMETERS` file should contain **no** parameters concerned with interpretation of :file:`POSCAR` or :file:`VIBROCC`, such as, e.g., :ref:`BULK_REPEAT`, :ref:`ELEMENT_MIX`, :ref:`SITEDEF`, etc.; if any such
-parameter is present, it will be ignored.
-Finally, in the :file:`PARAMETERS` file, **do** define the :ref:`DOMAIN` parameter once for each of the domains that should be included.
+parameter is present, |calc| will throw an error.
+Finally, in the :file:`PARAMETERS` file, **do define** the :ref:`DOMAIN` parameter once for each of the domains that should be included.
 The :ref:`DOMAIN` parameter can point to an absolute or relative path from which the input data for a given domain should be fetched.
 The path may point to a complete :file:`Tensors_<index>.zip` :ref:`file<tensorszip>` (e.g., :file:`my_domain_2/Tensors/Tensors_005.zip` in :numref:`list_domains_directories`) or to a folder containing the :ref:`usual input files<list_input_files>` for a reference calculation (:ref:`EXPBEAMS` and :ref:`DISPLACEMENTS` files in the subfolder are ignored), as those in :file:`my_domain_1` of :numref:`list_domains_directories`.
 If the target path is a directory in which previous ViPErLEED calculations have been executed, |calc| will check whether there is a :file:`Tensors` folder, and fetch the highest-number :file:`Tensors_<index>.zip` file.
 For more information, see the :ref:`DOMAIN` page.
 Use the :ref:`DOMAIN_STEP`